jhonykaesemodel/mywebpage/content/home/about.md

 +++

-# Biography
+# About

-I’m a computer vision PhD student at the Queensland University of Technologie in Australia.
+I’m a computer vision PhD student at the [Queensland University of Technologie](https://www.qut.edu.au/) in Australia.
 My interests include 3D geometry and reconstruction.
 I’m currently working on a research project at the Robotics Institute at the Carnegie Mellon University.
 My research focuses on 3D reconstruction from 2D images.